CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 Then we ask for an `afterEvaluate` callback, so the following is able to access the settings configured in the `minecraft { }` block:

 1. Run all the *dep providers*.
-These are a little system for "things that must run before task execution/dependency resolution, but depend on the values set in the `minecraft` block, so they can't run too early either" as you can see... very elegant and beautiful, not at all a kludge
+These are a little system for "things that must run before task execution/dependency resolution, but depend on the values set in the `minecraft` block, so they can't run too early either" as you can see... very elegant and beautiful, not at all a kludge.
+All these are ran one-after-the-other unconditionally
-    * Inspect Forge and parse its access transformers.
+    * Download Forge.
     * Parse a class in the Forge jar; take note of its autodownloaded dependencies.
     * Download Minecraft.
     * Download Minecraft's assets.
     * Download Minecraft's dependencies and native libraries.
     * Merge Minecraft client and server together into one merged jar.
     * Paste the Forge jar on top of the merged jar and delete META-INF.
-    * Access transform the pasted jar according to Forge's access transformers.
+    * Parse Forge's access transformers and AT the pasted jar with them.
     * Parse the mappings file.
     * Remap the AT'd jar using the mappings.
     * Remap mod dependencies (`modImplementation` etc) using the mappings.